 Traditional Neapolitans started their New Year by throwing old clothes, dishes and furniture off their balconies.
-It looks like a dream-come-true for a health & safety manager but it’s just a pragmatic way to start afresh and make room for the new.
-I learned about this tradition while living in Italy… long before a future as a corporate magician was in sight.
-While only a minority still heave their sofa onto the cobblestone alley below at the stroke of midnight, the tradition of making New Year’s resolutions still lives on.
-Because of the theme of a new project, the resolution I’m thinking the most about these days is getting out of my comfort zone to reach new horizons.
+It probably wasn’t a dream-come-true for a health & safety manager.
+Instead it was a pragmatic way to start afresh and make room for the new.
+I learned about this tradition while living in Italy… long before my future as a professional magician was in sight.
+Today only a minority of Neapolitans may still heave their sofa into the alley below at the stroke of midnight.
+But the tradition of making New Year’s resolutions still lives on.
+I’m working on a new magic project these days that has me thinking about what it takes to make a resolution.
+In particular, how you escape your comfort zone to reach new horizons.

-As you can imagine I’m usually booked as a corporate magician for business events to perform as a close-up magician or to present an after dinner show.
-What you may not know is that the other part of my work is speaking to these audiences about my experiences as a magician, to help them shake things up to think more creatively.
-I call it Project Illusions and the next talk I have this month is on this very topic of escaping your comfort zone by making bolder and more creative choices.
+As you can imagine I’m usually booked as a magician for business events to perform as a close-up magician or to present an after dinner show.
+What you may not know is that there’s another side to my work.
+It’s speaking to usually corporate audiences or conferences about my experiences as a magician, to help them shake things up to think more creatively.
+I call it Project Illusions and the next talk I have this month is on this very topic of how to escape your comfort zone.
+In doing so, they want the delegates at the talk to make bolder and more creative choices as the year unfolds.

 The comfort zone feels like a snuggle under a duvet on a cold night.
 It’s great to have it as a place to go back to every night but you know how far you’ll get if you stay in there.
 So here are a few ingredients that might help you find the courage to throw back the covers.